DGX Custom - EZ-ON Regulator Kit

 • Connect regulator first stage to the outlet of the gas supply cylinder

-• Connect hose to a device with a QD post and manually operated valve
+• Connect hose to a device with a BC QD post and manually operated valve

 • Open the supply cylinder valve using the cylinder valve handwheel